SonderMindOrg/sober_swag/README.md

   attribute :name, SoberSwag::Types::String
   # use ? if attributes are not required
   attribute? :favorite_movie, SoberSwag::Types::String
-  # use .optional if attributes may be null
+  # use .optional if attributes may be nil
   attribute :age, SoberSwag::Types::Params::Integer.optional
 end
 ```